pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ![](media/final-app.gif)

-If you think this sounds like a lot to tackle in one tutorial, you would normally be right!
+If you think this sounds like a lot to tackle in one tutorial, you'd normally be right!

 However, because we'll be using [Chatkit](https://pusher.com/chatkit?utm_source=github&utm_campaign=build-a-chat-app-with-react-and-pusher-chatkit), we can more or less focus exclusively on the front-end React code while Chatkit does the heavy lifting.